 Polystyrene, a common packaging material, should not be put into recycling bins.

-What we can all do to help reduce packaging and plastic waste
+Here's are some things we can all do to help reduce packaging and plastic waste:

 - Look for the Australasian Recycling Label (ARL) on products and carefully follow the instructions.